ashwamegh/vuejs-vuex-demo/docs/unidirectional-flow.md

 ![Unidirectional flow](https://cdn.css-tricks.com/wp-content/uploads/2016/03/redux-article-3-02.svg)
 _Image by [Brad Westfall](https://css-tricks.com/learning-react-redux/)_

 The state from the components is extracted and put in a single place (_the store_) which is then passed through to all the components in a _unidirectional flow_.
-Instead of modifying the store from within the components you only _commit_ so called _mutations_ which is then handled in the store by _mutators_.
+Instead of modifying the store from within the components you only _commit_ so called _mutations_ which are then handled in the store by _mutators_.
 This makes it much easier to reason about state and how it changes.

 Now that you know some of the benefits of a unidirectional flow let's begin.